alexandercerutti/passkit-generator/API.md

 **Description**:

-Will let you choose the format to be used in barcode property as backward compatibility.
+It will let you choose the format to be used in barcode property as backward compatibility.
-Also will only work if `data` is provided to `barcode()` method and will fail if the selected format is not found among barcodes dictionaries array.
+Also it will work only if `data` is provided to `barcode()` method and will fail if the selected format is not found among barcodes dictionaries array.

 **Arguments**: